stm32duino/wiki_contrib/Upload-methods.md

 ## Mass Storage

-This upload method is mainly dedicated to boards manufactured by ST which integrate a ST-Link: [Nucleo](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html), [Discovery](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-discovery-kits.html), [Eval](https://www.st.com/en/evaluation-tools/stm32-eval-boards.html).
+This upload method is mainly dedicated to boards manufactured by ST which integrate a ST-Link: [Nucleo], [Discovery], [Eval].

 This enables drag-and-drop flash programming, so there is no need for a separate debug probe.
 The mass storage device of the ST-Link is a virtual disk, copy on this disk a binary will program it.